Usage guide

 USAGE:

-[minFlux,maxFlux]=VFFVA(nCores, nThreads, model, scaling, memAff, schedule, nChunk, optPerc)
+[minFlux,maxFlux]=VFFVA(nCores, nThreads, model, scaling, memAff, schedule, nChunk, optPerc, ex, solver)

 INPUT: